faishasj/dms-and-dragons-webhook/README.md

     ./ngrok start --all
     ```

-1. **Include the https tunnel domains where necessary and setup environment variables.**

-    Copy the **https** domain for the webhook, add `/webhook` at the end, and use it to modify the callback URL for your app on developers.facebook.com/apps under Products > Messenger > Settings > Webhooks.
-You will need your verify token for this.
+1. **If tunneling the webview, include its https domain as an environment variable for the webhook.**

-    If you also are tunneling the webview, copy the **https** domain for the webview and add it as an environment variable `DEV_WEBVIEW_URL` in .env.
+    Only if you are tunneling the webview, copy the **https** domain for the webview and add it as an environment variable `DEV_WEBVIEW_URL` in .env.

     Make sure you also have the `GOOGLE_SERVICE_ACCOUNT` in your .env.